jsguru-io/eusi-sdk-node/README.md

 // You can combine queries with any number of quearible fields eusi.get({
-    name: {
+    title: {
         $like: 'Today%'
     },
     taxonomyPath: {
         $like: 'news.%'
     },
-}).then(.../ fetches all the content which name starts with 'Today' and which has any taxnomy which is a descendant of taxonomy 'news'
+}).then(.../ fetches all the content which title starts with 'Today' and which has any taxnomy which is a descendant of taxonomy 'news'
 ```
 *NOTE: When using $like operator there is no case sensitivity.*